 When you’re building your first home stereo system, an integrated amplifier is your best friend.
-By combining a power amplifier with a preamplifier, buying an integrated amp is not only simpler than hunting for separate components, but it also gives you a good mix of performance and features for less money than you’d spend otherwise.
+By combining a power amplifier with a preamplifier, an integrated amp is not only simpler than hunting for separate components, but it also gives you a good mix of performance and features for less money than you’d spend otherwise.
 Integrated amps come in all shapes and sizes, run the gamut from $500 —$5,000, and work best with bookshelf loudspeakers.

-Integrated amplifiers have made huge strides in performance as manufacturers have gotten better at integrating the various sections; power, source selection, volume control and connectivity, while minimizing the amount of electrical noise that negatively impacts sound quality.
+Integrated amplifiers have made huge strides in performance as manufacturers have gotten better at integrating the various sections; power, source selection, volume control and connectivity while minimizing the amount of electrical noise that negatively impacts sound quality.
 The cherry on top?
-The signal path between the various sections is shorter in an integrated app, which not only improves sound quality but also means you don’t need as many cables for your system.
+The signal path between the various sections is shorter in an integrated amp, which not only improves sound quality but also means you don’t need as many cables for your system.

 Wireless active loudspeakers and one-box integrated amplifiers, which include both wired and wireless digital streaming connectivity, have made a system of various expensive boxes mostly obsolete for the average listener.
 The resurgence of vinyl has forced manufacturers to include a phono pre-amplifier in most integrated amplifiers and the myriad of streaming services such as Tidal, Qobuz, and Spotify are supported along with playback platforms such as Roon.

-Note: The term "integrated amplifier" combines two components, a power amplifier and a preamplifier, but the latter of which might not accept all your music sources (like a CD player, a computer or a turntable).
+The term "integrated amplifier" combines two components, a power amplifier and a preamplifier, but the latter of which might not accept all your music sources (like a CD player, a computer or a turntable).
 For the sake of this article, we are only including integrated amplifiers that have a built-in phono preamplifier, meaning you can connect a turntable (without a built-in preamp) directly to it.
 There are a wide variety of integrated amplifiers that do not have built-in phono preamps, meaning you'll need an external phono preamp (or a turntable with a built-in preamp) and you'll need an integrated amplifier with RCA inputs to connect it.
 We did not include those integrated amps in this article.